Great Trees for Urban (and Suburban) Yards

-Japanese Tree Lilac: This pest-resistant tree grows to 25 feet tall and 15 feet wide flowers best in full sun, but tolerates partial shade.
+Japanese Tree Lilac: This pest-resistant tree, which grows to 25 feet tall and 15 feet wide, flowers best in full sun, but tolerates partial shade.
 It has large clusters of summer flowers, but they may only appear in full bloom every other year.
 It grows in zones 3 to 7, but may face some problems in warmer southern climates.

 Planting urban trees can make you a responsible environmental steward while also making your home more comfortable and reducing energy bills.
 However, choosing the right trees for the urban environment is crucial.
-These six trees should spruce up any city garden, and plenty more suggestions are available in this slideshow and this comprehensive directory.
+These six trees should spruce up any city garden.
+For more suggestions, consult a professional landscaper in your area.